LawrenceDarko/darkodatatable/README.md

 - **Row Selection:** Enable row selection with the ability to handle selection events.
 - **Custom Styling:** Customize the table appearance with the `customStyles` prop.

 Feel free to customize and extend the component according to your specific requirements.
-If you encounter any issues or have suggestions for improvements, please open an issue on
+If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

+Happy coding! 🚀